devit-tho/memory-games/README.md

 2. Press the "Start game" button

-3. Play the game and Enjoy the memory game 😊
+3. Play the game and enjoy it 😊